How it works

 Step 1: Add an email trigger

 Connect the email trigger to your action and output nodes, just like any other trigger.
-For example: Email Trigger → Extract Action → Callback Output Save and activate the pipe.Step 4: Send a test email
+For example: Email Trigger → Extract Action → Callback Output Save and activate the pipeline.Step 4: Send a test email

 - Each attachment in an email creates a separate document and triggers a separate run